11 Things Queen Elizabeth II Never Travels Without

 Jet lag medicine

-As the most traveled monarch in U.K. history, Queen Elizabeth II has needed to come up with a system to beat jet lag.
+Queen Elizabeth II has needed to come up with a system to beat jet lag with all the travel she’s done.
 Her cure?
 Homeopathic remedies, including barley sugar candies, according to the Independent.
 The sweets can supposedly adjust the body clock to a new place by helping the blood sugar match the eating schedule in the destination.
 Learn more about Queen Elizabeth’s unusual jet lag remedies.

 A black outfit